Diffusion-Based Scenario Tree Generation for Multivariate Time Series Prediction and Multistage Stochastic Optimization: Conclusion

 \section{Conclusion}

 We proposed the \emph{Diffusion Scenario Tree (DST)} framework, which constructs scenario trees using diffusion-based probabilistic forecasters like TimeGrad to improve multistage stochastic optimization. \emph{DST} recursively samples trajectories, to expand the scenario tree, and organizes them via clustering, ensuring non-anticipativity.
 The resulting structure not only enables better decision-making but also provides \emph{interpretability}, as each branch clearly represents a possible future scenario and the corresponding optimal actions.
-Evaluated on a real-world decision problem, our method outperforms the same scenario tree algorithms guided by more conventional predictive models, the standard MPC implementations guided by diffusion-based forecasters, and RL baselines.
+Evaluated on a real-world decision problem, our method outperforms the same scenario tree algorithms guided by more conventional predictive models, the standard MPC implementations guided by the same diffusion-based forecaster, and RL baselines.
 Future work includes problem-driven scenario tree generation, so that the generated scenarios align with the problem's structural characteristics and constraints~\cite{Fairbrother2019,Fairbrother2023}.